 Extract from Luke's Diary:

-Okay, the grass wasn't really proper grass—not like in England—and the red fire ants were minor demons, but other than THAT it had become where we belonged.
+Okay, the grass wasn't really proper grass—not like in England—and the red fire ants were bloody demons, but other than that, Atlanta had become where we belonged.

 * * *

-What came as a complete shock to Luke, was homework.
-Lots of it.
-All the time!
-Two or three assignments an evening and more at weekends and, what's more, they were expected to even DO it!
-In his old school, they were sometimes given homework but he and his friends always felt that it was up to them whether they bothered with it.
-It was personal choice.
+Good God, it was relentless!
+In his old school, they were sometimes given homework, but he and his friends always felt that it was up to them whether they bothered with it.
+Call it personal choice.
 If you didn't get round to it, who cared?
 Certainly not the teachers.